ciaranmckenna/record-store/README.md

 `javac --version`8

-### Up and Running
+### Up and Running Options

 From the terminal run the following `./record-store-app-0.0.1-SNAPSHOT.jar`

-From Intellij right click and run `CompanyRegistryApplication.java`
+From Intellij right click and run `RecordStoreApplication`

 Alternative terminal launch, within the structure of `record-store-app` run the following `./mvnw spring-boot:run`

+Run `mvn spring-boot:run`

-Interaction with Postman is needed for calling APIs
+### Interaction with Postman is needed for calling APIs

 Generating of data using postman is done with the following http POST request API call

+GET /records 			        - Get all records
+GET /records/{id}		      - Get record by ID
+GET /records{id}/artist	  - Get record by ID with artist information GET /records/artist		    - Get all records with artist information